 As such, Russia has passed this law to ban non-complying VPNs in an attempt to force adherence to its internet censorship laws to a more effective extent.

-This is a reprehensible decision aimed at imposing needless restrictions on freedom of expression of citizens and criticism of the government.
+This is a reprehensible decision aimed at imposing needless restrictions on the freedom of expression of citizens and criticism of the government.

 How do I get a VPN in Russia?

-The need for a VPN in Russia is getting more pronounced as the government tightens its grip on online censorship and freedom of its citizens.
+The need for a VPN in Russia is getting more pronounced as the government tightens its grip on online censorship and the freedom of its citizens.

-Everything you do over the internet, either via social networking websites or visiting other websites, is being constantly monitored and controlled.
+Everything you do over the internet, either via social networking websites or visiting other websites, is constantly monitored and controlled.